The benefits of infrared lamps

 – Warms tissues in depth, allowing better circulation and supply of vitamins, proteins, etc., as well as immediately relaxation of any type of muscle contraction.

-– It also allows improvement of the oxygenation and hydration of skin tissues.
+– Infrared lamps also allows improvement of the oxygenation and hydration of skin tissues.

-– It is excellent both for acute pain, given the great speed of healing and cessation of pain, and for chronic pain, such as troublesome neck pain
+– It is excellent both for acute pain, given the great speed of healing and cessation of pain.
+Also for chronic pain, such as troublesome neck pain

 – Infrared lamps are safe and do not cause any problems to the body.